-Our skilled directors carefully consider your goals, strengths and weaknesses, and learning preferences when choosing your tutor in Kansas City .
+Our skilled directors carefully consider your goals, strengths and weaknesses, and learning preferences when helping you select your tutor in Kansas City .

 Your Kansas City tutoring instructors personalize each session with the strategies and techniques that suit you best.

 You can learn more efficiently and effectively because the teaching style is tailored to you.